 Currently, ecosystem and biodiversity are facing threats from various factors, such as land use change, use of agricultural chemicals, invasion of alien species, and climate change, especially in areas with high biodiversity.
 Many countries have started implementing measures to prevent biodiversity loss.
+For instance, the European Union has enacted legislation on deforestation-free products to prohibit companies within the EU from purchasing goods associated with deforestation and has extended these regulations to the financial sector to prevent support for deforestation.

 Management guidelines